shapescience/shapescience.xyz/content/post/creating-a-super-ellipsis-shaped-table.md

 author = "arthur"
 tags = ["maker","geometry"]
 image = "images/super-ellipsis/table-super-ellipsis-cropped.jpg"
-artist = "Arthur"
-whitelogo = true
-mathjax = true
+artist = "Photo by Arthur Flam" whitelogo = true mathjax = true
 +++

 Furniture designers can be very creative when it comes to table legs.
 But for their tops there often isn't anything beyond circles, rectangles or ellipsis...
-So I made my custom super-ellipsis table !
+So I made my custom super-ellipsis table!

 <!--more-->

-## Working with professionals
+## Finding the right shape
 After we finished a bookshelf with Yoni from [matab design](https://www.matab.co.il/), we mentionned that we were now looking for a dining table.
-A couple of weeks later he contacted us about a beautiful piece of marble he offered us to use as table-top.

-{{< figure width=350 src="/images/super-ellipsis/classical-shape-table.jpg" caption="See the curvature discontinuity?" link="https://www.instagram.com/p/CQOGHR4nnEu/">}}

-## The project finds its shape
+He offered to design one with us.

-We started thinking about the shape.
+We started thinking about the table's shape.
 The dimensions we had in mind were 1.6 x 1.1 meters.
 We wanted something _curvy_.
-I didn't like the solution Yoni usually goes for (above: a rectangle joining two half-disks) because it does not have a constant curvature.
+I didn't like the solution Yoni usually goes for (below: a rectangle joining two half-disks) because it does not have a constant curvature.
 Ellipsis were also out, because sitting across their major axis is not comfortable.
 They are too "pointy".

+{{< figure width=350 src="/images/super-ellipsis/classical-shape-table.jpg" caption="See the curvature discontinuity?" link="https://www.instagram.com/p/CQOGHR4nnEu/">}}

-I remembered the "super-ellipsis", a family of curves which work well as compromises between rectangle and circles.
+I remembered the "super-ellipsis", a family of curves which work well as compromises between rectangles and circles.
 The name sounds exotic, but you've certainly seen this shape before: [iOS icons are a type of super-ellipsis called "squircles"](https://www.johndcook.com/blog/2018/02/13/squircle-curvature/).

 {{< figure width=700 src="/images/super-ellipsis/superellipsis-wiki.jpg" caption="This is it 🎯." link="https://en.m.wikipedia.org/wiki/Superellipse">}}